How Much Do Bloggers Make? Helpful Examples + How to Earn $100k a Month!

 I think Jeremy's blog gives a little bit more realistic picture than some of the previous income reports.
 Sure, a blog CAN make $100,000 a month, but as you can see, for a long time, Jeremy was making less than $2,000 a month.

-Building a blog to $7,600 a month is a lot of work and you can see that income can fluctuate both up and down from month to month.
-So, nothing is guaranteed…but these do show you what is possible with blogging.
+Building a blog to $7,600 a month is a lot of work and you can see that he wasn't earning steady income.
+It does fluctuate from month to month.
+So, nothing is guaranteed.

 SimplifyingCollege.com – $2,000 a Month